Influence of temperature on the magnetic oscillations in graphene with spin splitting: a new approach: MO at nonzero temperature

 It should be notice that although this envelope was originally obtained for $x_{1}<x<x_{2}$, the expression given by equation (\ref{E+}) is directly generalized and valid for all magnetic fields.
 The negative envelope is just $E_{-}=-E_{+}.$ Although there is a summation involved in $E_{+},$ in the practice it is sufficient to consider only the first few terms.
 In fact, the terms $m>1$ give corrections only if we are at high temperature and/or low magnetic field, at which the MO are small.

 The envelope given by equation (\ref{E+}) depends on the shift $\delta$, which in general depends on the magnetic field, as it was shown in the last section.
 A numerical solution for $\delta$ can be obtained from equation (\ref{delta extreme}).
 This gives $\delta_{l}$ as a function of $l$, from which the function $\delta\left(x\right)$ can be obtained by replacing $x=l/\omega$ and fitting the points.
-In figure \ref{fig9} it is shown this procedure for $T=5$ K and $\mu=250$ meV, where $\delta$ was fitted with a Boltzmann function.
+This procedure is done in figure \ref{fig9}, for $T=5$ K and $\mu=250$ meV, where $\delta$ was fitted with a Boltzmann function.
 Notice that the figure \ref{fig9}(a) is in agreement with the figure \ref{fig7}, where $\delta$ increases with $l$ and thus with $1/B=x=l/\omega$, and it tends to the limit $\delta\sim5.3\times10^{-3}\unit{T^{-1}}$.
 Once obtained $\delta\left(x\right)$, the positive envelope as a function of $x$ is given by equation (\ref{E+}), while the negative envelope is $E_{-}=-E_{+}$.
 This can be seen in figure \ref{fig9}(b), where the MO and the envelopes are shown.
 We consider only the terms $m=1,2$ in the sum of equation (\ref{E+}), which shows that only the few first terms are needed.